az-raven/az-raven/README.md

 I'm Rose, I'm a full stack developer for Subsurface Studios, as well as head artist.
 I also created the vast majority of models in Compensation VR.
 Want photos?
 Check it out [here](https://compensationvr.tk/social)!

-I'm extremely passionate about Creation Tools in games, that is my current main project.
+I'm extremely passionate about Creation Tools in games, and Compensation VR is my primary project.

 - 🔭 I’m currently working on Compensation VR
 - 🌱 I’m currently learning more 3D modelling skills.